oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 **Mandatory encryption.** QUIC mandates TLS 1.3 for all connections [RFC9000].
 There is no unencrypted QUIC option.
 All MQTT traffic in Single Stream mode is therefore encrypted in transit.
-Implementations MUST NOT downgrade to plain-text TCP when falling back from a failed QUIC connection.
+Implementations MUST NOT downgrade to plain-text TCP when the QUIC connection fails.

 **0-RTT replay risk.** When 0-RTT connection resumption is used, early data sent by the client before the server responds may be replayed by an attacker.